Model theory of differential-henselian pre-$H$-fields

 \section{Extending the constant field}

-\begin{ass}In this section, $K$ is asymptotic with small derivation.\end{ass} Since $C \subseteq \ca O$, $C$ maps injectively into $\bm k$ under the residue field map, and hence into $C_{\bm k}$.
-We say that $K$ is \emph{residue constant closed} if $K$ is henselian and $C$ maps onto $C_{\bm k}$, that is, $\res(C)=C_{\bm k}$.
-We say that $L$ is a \emph{residue constant closure} of $K$ if it is a residue constant closed $H$-asymptotic extension of $K$ with small derivation that embeds uniquely over $K$ into every residue constant closed $H$-asymptotic extension $M$ of $K$ with small derivation.
+The results of this short section are used mainly to strengthen the statement of Theorem~\ref{rcexpintclosure} in the next section and play no role in the main results of \S\ref{sec:main}.
+The term ``residue constant closed'' defined in the next paragraph, however, is used in some key lemmas of \S\ref{sec:dhl}. \begin{ass}In this section, $K$ is asymptotic with small derivation.\end{ass} Since $C \subseteq \ca O$, $C$ maps injectively into $\bm k$ under the residue field map, and hence into $C_{\bm k}$.
+We say that $K$ is \deft{residue constant closed} if $K$ is henselian and $C$ maps onto $C_{\bm k}$, that is, $\res(C)=C_{\bm k}$.
+We say that $L$ is a \deft{residue constant closure} of $K$ if it is a residue constant closed $H$-asymptotic extension of $K$ with small derivation that embeds uniquely over $K$ into every residue constant closed $H$-asymptotic extension $M$ of $K$ with small derivation.
 Note that if $K$ has a residue constant closure, then it is unique up to unique isomorphism over $K$. \begin{prop} Suppose that $K$ is pre-$\d$-valued of $H$-type with $\sup\Psi=0$.
-Then $K$ has a residue constant closure that is an immediate extension of $K$. \end{prop} \begin{proof} Recall from \S\ref{sec:ac-small} that $\sup\Psi=0$ is equivalent to $(\Gamma^>)'=\Gamma^>$.
-Also note that if $L$ is an immediate asymptotic extension of $K$, then it is $H$-asymptotic, satisfies $\Psi = \Psi_L$, so $\sup\Psi_L=0$, and is pre-$\d$-valued by \cite[Corollary~10.1.17]{adamtt}.
+Then $K$ has a residue constant closure that is an immediate extension of $K$. \end{prop} \begin{proof} Recall from \S\ref{sec:ac-small} that $\sup\Psi=0 \iff (\Gamma^>)'=\Gamma^>$.
+Also note that if $L$ is an immediate asymptotic extension of $K$, then it is $H$-asymptotic, satisfies $\Psi_L=\Psi$ (in particular, $\sup\Psi_L=0$), and is pre-$\d$-valued by \cite[Corollary~10.1.17]{adamtt}.